Some of the key areas where legislation is likely to affect your poultry farm are listed below.

 - farm vehicle insurance (for tractors, fork lifts and so on)

-NFU Mutual is one of the most popular organisations through which to organise insurance.
+NFU Mutual is one of the most popular organisations through which to purchase insurance.
 They, along with other specialist farm insurers, will be able to tailor a policy to fit the needs of your farm.
+When comparing insurance quotes, uncover the differences between policies by using an insurance comparison form.